VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: Experiments

 \subsection{Comparisons}

-\textbf{Qualitative comparisons.} We provide editing examples of VIVID and baseline models~\cite{zi2024cococo,wang2024videocomposer,zhou2023propainter} in \cref{fig:compare_methods}.
-Due to space limitations, deletion results of VideoComposer~\cite{wang2024videocomposer} are included in the Appendix.
+\textbf{Qualitative comparisons.} We provide editing examples of VIVID and baseline models~\cite{zi2024cococo,wang2024videocomposer,zhou2023propainter,li2025diffueraser} in \cref{fig:compare_methods}.
 Our approach achieves more aesthetic and semantically correct edits across all tasks.
 For example, in the addition task, VIVID edits the correct color according to the text caption and inpaints the arm in the last frame, demonstrating an understanding of occlusion.
 In the modification task, VIVID's edited sunglasses maintain a consistent structure and appearance as the man's head turns.
-Finally, in the deletion task, VIVID effectively inpaints complex backgrounds.
-In contrast, VideoComposer~\cite{wang2024videocomposer} and COCOCO~\cite{zi2024cococo} do not support deletion, and ProPainter is limited to inpainting backgrounds visible in other frames.
+Finally, in the deletion task, VIVID effectively inpaints the open car door.
+More qualitative comparison are shown in the Appendix.
+We also provide a \textbf{\textit{Demo page}} in the supplementary files, to better exhibit our versatile and aesthetic edits.

 \textbf{Quantitative comparisons.} Quantitative results in \cref{tab:method_compare} show that VIVID achieves better or comparable performance in automated metrics compared to other models.
-Specifically, for TC, VIVID surpasses VideoComposer~\cite{wang2024videocomposer}, and performs similar to COCOCO~\cite{zi2024cococo} and ProPainter~\cite{zhou2023propainter}.
-It is worth noting that for fair comparison, we downsample frames to 7.5fps, matching other models, which reduces VIVID's TC.
-The TC of VIVID's native 30fps edits is available in the Appendix.
-For TA, we only measure the performance of the addition and modification tasks due to the fixed local caption in deletion (\cref{sec:remove_pipe}).
+Specifically, for TC, VIVID surpasses VideoComposer~\cite{wang2024videocomposer}, and performs similar to other methods~\cite{zi2024cococo,zhou2023propainter,li2025diffueraser}.
+It is worth noting that, we downsample frames to 7.5fps for the addition and modification tasks, matching other models, which reduces VIVID's TC (see Appendix).
+For TA, we only measure the performance of the addition and modification tasks due to the fixed caption in deletion (\cref{sec:remove_pipe}).
 VIVID leads in both tasks, indicating strong caption consistency.
-Finally, VIVID achieves significantly lower BP value in all diffusion-based models~\cite{wang2024videocomposer,zi2024cococo}.
+Finally, VIVID achieves lower BP value to VideoComposer~\cite{wang2024videocomposer} and COCOC~\cite{zi2024cococo}, and is comparable with ProPainter~\cite{zhou2023propainter} and DiffuEraser~\cite{li2025diffueraser}.